nsh-764/JenksGTiff/README.md

 JenksGTiff
 ============================

-Apply Jenks Natural Breaks on Geotiff files and outputs image with graduated symbology
+Apply Jenks Natural Breaks on Geotiff files and get output image with graduated symbology.

 Compute "natural breaks" (Jenks algorithm) on geotiff by preprocessing the image and thus reducing the runtime to calculate breaks while keeping the output almost more than 90% accurate to the natural break values of original dataset.